jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

-## singularity014/Keyword-Extraction-Bidirectional-LSTM: Deep learning LSTM + BERT based approach for labelling a corpus with keywords, then training a model to extract keywords.
+## singularity014/Keyword-Extraction-Bidirectional-LSTM: Deep learning LSTM + BERT based approach for labeling a corpus with keywords, then training a model to extract keywords.
 https://github.com/singularity014/Keyword-Extraction-Bidirectional-LSTM

-Deep learning Bi-LSTM based approach for labelling a corpus with keywords, then training a model to extract keywords.
+Deep learning Bi-LSTM based approach for labeling a corpus with keywords, then training a model to extract keywords.

 Article was late published in pprints.